-I am an Assistant Professor of Business Economics & Public Policy at The Wharton School at the University of Pennsylvania.
-I study microeconomics in the context of environment, energy, and climate in developing countries.
+I am an Assistant Professor of Business Economics & Public Policy and the Robert J. Aresty, W’63 Faculty Scholar at The Wharton School at the University of Pennsylvania.
+I study microeconomics in the context of environment, energy, and climate in low-income contexts.

 I have a PhD from UC Berkeley (where I was affiliated with the Energy Institute at the Haas School of Business), an MA International and Development Economics from Yale University, and a BSc Statistics from the University College London.
 I was also an EPoD Research Fellow at Harvard University, and before that worked in international trade finance in London, Johannesburg, and Nairobi.